 - oozes, bleeds, or is ulcerated (a hole forms in the skin when the top layer of cells breaks down and the tissue below shows through).

 - Satellite moles (new moles that grow near an existing mole).

 For pictures and descriptions of common moles and melanoma, see Common Moles, Dysplastic Nevi, and Risk of Melanoma.

 Tests that examine the skin are used to detect (find) and diagnose melanoma.

 If a mole or pigmented area of the skin changes or looks abnormal, the following tests and procedures can help find and diagnose melanoma:

-- Skin examination: A doctor or nurse checks the skin for moles, birthmarks, or other pigmented areas that look abnormal in color, size, shape, or texture.
+- Skin exam: A doctor or nurse checks the skin for moles, birthmarks, or other pigmented areas that look abnormal in color, size, shape, or texture.

-- Biopsy: A local excision is done to remove as much of the suspicious mole or lesion as possible.
-A pathologist then looks at the tissue under a microscope to check for cancer cells.
-Because melanoma can be hard to tell the difference between a colored mole and an early melanoma lesion.
+- Biopsy: The removal of as much of the abnormal mole or lesion as possible.
+A pathologist looks at the tissue under a microscope to check for cancer cells.
+It can be hard to tell the difference between a colored mole and an early melanoma lesion.
 Patients may want to have their biopsy sample checked by a second pathologist.
 If the abnormal mole or lesion is cancer, the sample of tissue may also be tested for certain gene changes.

 A biopsy should be done on any abnormal areas of the skin.
 These areas should not be shaved off or cauterized (destroyed with a hot instrument, an electric current, or a caustic substance).